How to CURE a MATE GOURD

 How to prepare a delicious MATE

 1) Fill 2/3 of the gourd or mate cup.
-Shake it lightly, letting the yerba mate rest a 45 angle.
+Cover with your palm and shake it lightly, letting the yerba mate rest a 45° angle.

-2) Place the straw and add a splash of room temperature water.
+2) Place the straw in the pocket and add a splash of room temperature water to moisten the yerba mate.
 Preparing the mate for the RITUAL.

-3) Add the hot water slowly on the lower side, until the yerba mate is saturated.
-Water temperature for the mate 160 Fahrenheit / 70 Celsius.
+3) Add the hot water in lower side, leaving the upper part dry.
+Water temperature recommended for the mate 160 to 167° Fahrenheit / 70 to 75° Celsius.

 The cebador drink first